-The EFSE is more than just a fund: its public-private partnership (PPP) structure has made the EFSE an international role model for intelligent and innovative development policy in the 21st century.
-The PPP approach enables the EFSE to mobilise funding from private institutional investors to top up international public donor funding for development finance.
+EFSE is more than just a fund: Its public-private partnership (PPP) structure has made the European Fund for Southeast Europe an international role model for intelligent and innovative development policy in the 21st century.
+The PPP approach enables EFSE to mobilise funding from private institutional investors to top up international public donor funding for development finance.
 In addition, it provides a platform for the coordination of donor activities in its regions.
-This pooling of resources multiplies the impact of budget funds towards a common goal: to promote responsible financial sector development in the EFSE’s target countries and ensure MSEs and low-income households have sustainable access to financial services.
+This pooling of resources multiplies the impact of budget funds towards a common goal: to promote responsible financial sector development in EFSE’s target countries and ensure MSEs and low-income households have sustainable access to financial services.

-Finally, the EFSE operates as a market enabler, facilitator and risk taker as well as an innovator and incubator for new financial products benefiting the target group.
+Finally, EFSE operates as a market enabler, facilitator and risk taker as well as an innovator and incubator for new financial products that benefit the target group.

-The Fund aims to foster economic development and prosperity in the Southeast Europe region and in the European Eastern Neighbourhood region through the sustainable provision of additional development finance, notably to micro and small enterprises (MSEs) and to private households, via qualified financial institutions.
+The European Fund for Southeast Europe aims to foster economic development and prosperity in the Southeast Europe region and in the European Eastern Neighbourhood region through the sustainable provision of additional development finance, notably to micro and small enterprises (MSEs) and private households, via qualified financial institutions.

-In pursuing its development goal the Fund will observe principles of sustainability and additionality, combining development and market orientations.
+In pursuing its development goal, the fund observes principles of sustainability and additionality, combining development and market orientations.

-- Supporting micro and small enterprises as the backbone of the local economies, thereby contributing to income generation and employment creation,
+- Supporting micro and small enterprises as the backbone of local economies, thereby contributing to income generation and employment creation

-- Satisfying the basic need of decent shelter, and
+- Satisfying the basic need for decent shelter